-- Application for Investment This is the first step and should be a brief outline of the project and its financing. - Business Case Brief This should be a two page outline of the required project with a summary business case - Scoping, Design, and Costing This stage will involve seeking external support and carrying out feasibility work. - Full Business Case This is a full case for the project including the strategic, economic, commercial, financial, and management cases for proceeding.
+- Scoping, Design, and Costing This stage will involve seeking external support and carrying out feasibility work. - Full Business Case This is a full case for the project including the strategic, economic, commercial, financial, and management cases for proceeding.
 Once approved this will be presented to SPCMP. - Project Delivery and Monitoring Following approval of the business case, key milestones should be identified and monitored. - Project Evaluation Following completion, a post implementation evaluation should be completed in order to assess the success of the project. - 5.2.
-A flow chart illustrating this process can be seen in Appendix 21B.
+A flow chart illustrating this process can be seen in Appendix 20B.